dmakeienko/tfenvgo/README.md

 ## .terraform-version file

 If you put a `.terraform-version` file in your project root, `tfenvgo` detects it and uses the version written in it.
-If the version is `latest` or `latest:<regex>` (TBD), the latest matching version currently installed will be selected.
+If the version is `latest` or `latest: "regex"`, the latest matching version will be selected.

 > **NOTE:** The `TFENVGO_TERRAFORM_VERSION` environment variable can be used to override the version specified by the `.terraform-version` file.